TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

       (1.1) of [CEZ06]                                    (2)

 which we will spell out below.
 (The conditions of [CEZ06, (1.2)] for positive curvature are automatically satisfied in this parametrization.)
 The task is thus to find all quadruples satisfying (1), (2) and

       |r| ≤ R                                             (3)

 for some given upper bound `R`.
 By [CEZ06, proof of Prop.
-1.7], such an upper bound implies `R ≥ k₁`, so the search space is finite.
+1.7], such an upper bound implies `R ≥ k₁`.
+So there is a straight-forward way of finding all such quadruples:
+simply iterate over all possible values of `k₁`, `k₂ `, `l₁` and `l₂` between `0`and `R`and check the conditions in each case.
+The problem with this approach is that it is very inefficient (i.e. very slow).
+We therefore use a slightly refined strategy, outlined below.

 #### The algorithm
 Instead of iterating over quadruples (`k₁`,`k₂`,`l₁`,`l₂`), the algorithm iterates over quadruples (`d`,`n`,`k₁`,`k₂`), where